0nix/ggj21/twine/evidence_questioning.md

 To your surprise he does not respond to the provocation.
 Sergeant Bayer continues to drone on the policy rule, almost as if reading from a punch card "All suspects involved in a surveillance operation must not receive mail or packages that have not been examined, recorded, and otherwise noted to the investigative party."
 He then turns to the Lieutenant.
 "I fail to see the merits of quizzing me on standard ministry procedure."

 "I don't think you do, Sergeant Bayer."
 Lieutenant Sessler continues to taunt.
 "That requisition to the mail room clearly did not happen.
 We have a package that did not appear on the Ministry teletype.
-So, that would make the superior officer of this investigation, in this case a one Sergeant Berthold Bayer, responsible in a breach of protocol."
+So, that would make the superior officer of this investigation responsible in a breach of protocol.
+In this case, it's you.
+You, Sergeant Berthold Bayer."
 He leans in closer to the Sergeant's face, clearly looking for trouble.
 "Now, tell me.
 Did that requisition actually happen or did the right hand have to wait a week for the left?"

 Suddenly, Sergeant Bayer stands at attention.
 He towers over Lieutenant Sessler, by about twenty centimeters.
 He glares at Sessler like he was sure his stare alone could melt him to a puddle.
 He takes a while to open his mouth but when he does, it is a low tone growl that sits like a rock in your stomach.
 "I have had enough of your insults, Sessler.
 I followed standard procedure without fail for this sham of an operation I have had the duty to oversee.
 And if we are handing out accusations of failing to follow procedure like it was candy, I should remind you of your own too."

 He snatches the increasingly unwieldy folio and shoves it into Sessler's chest.
 "The requisition is part of standard form Five-One-Eight-Zero-Eight, which I signed at the start of this investigation.
-Evidence of which is in this investigation dossier."
+You can find it in this investigation dossier."

 Sessler grabs the folio and throws it on the table, scattering some of its contents.
 "Do you expect me to believe that, Bayer?
 Or is that something you snuck in after the fact?" /n/n Bayer motions towards you.
 "The fact that you, the agent, and myself are in this room talking right now should be proof enough." /n/n Sessler stands his ground.
 "Really?
 How so?" /n/n Bayer pulls from his inner breast pocket a small brown book, you recognize it instantly as the Ministry of State Security Manual of Procedures and Directives.
 "Since we are quoting the good book here's one for you."
 He manages to open it in the exact page he needs to before reciting, "A Delta-Sigma-Charlie-Hotel interrogation requires expedited acceptance of form Five-One-Eight-Zero-Eight at a Sergeant level or higher for high interest cases and operations."
 He closes the book and crosses his arms.
 "Or maybe you can't get enough of me and the agent, so you just do this every night for fun?"

 Lieutenant Sessler produces his own copy of the Manual from his breast pocket and slams it on the table.
 "Passing the buck, are we Bayer?
 Perhaps you're not the sterling image of procedure you purport your self to be after all.
 Frankly I expected as much of you, a busybody like yourself doesn't get himself in such a cushy job above his seniors in the force."

 "Lieutenant Sessler, I will not tolerate this!
-I will not be blamed for a departmental error on Division XIX and I will not stand by and be accused of such!"
+I will not be blamed for mistakes made by Division XIX!
+I will not stand by and be accused of such!"
 Sergeant Bayer shouts.

 "Yes, shout you fool!"
 Lieutenant Sessler barks.
 "So, what will it be?
 Either it was you who did not do their work, or do we simply flag this as a departmental error?"